hackerspaceshop/Blinkenschild/android/README.md

 To Do
 -----

-* UI update
+* Make the UI look more pretty

 License
 -------

-    This file is part of the BlinkenSchild Android App.

     The BlinkenSchild Android App is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License